byui-cse/cse212-csharp/docs/lesson09/prepare.md

 <!--- Figure 1-->
 {% include image.html url="binary_tree.jpg"
 description="Shows a Binary Tree where the top (node A) is called the root, the nodes that do not connect to any other nodes are called leaves (node F, G, H and I).
-Node A connects to nodes B and C.  Node B connects to node D and E.  Node C connects only to node F.  Node D connects to nodes G and H.  Node E connects to Node I. A subtree is formed from a any parent node such as parent node B and includes all of the children nodes D, E, G, H, and I." caption="Binary Tree"
+Node A connects to nodes B and C.  Node B connects to node D and E.  Node C connects only to node F.  Node D connects to nodes G and H.  Node E connects to Node I. A subtree is formed from any parent node such as parent node B and includes all the children nodes D, E, G, H, and I." caption="Binary Tree"
 %}